Zweihorn/Zweihorn_fascicle/colourful-leaves.md

 ### Christian Morgenstern (EN)

+Find below only some of the German lyrics and funny texts taken from:

+_Songs from the Gallows: Galgenlieder._ Translated by Walter Arndt.
+Yale University Press, New Haven 1993.

 > **Christian Otto Josef Wolfgang Morgenstern** (6 May 1871 – 31 March
 > 1914) was a German author and poet from Munich.
 Morgenstern married
 > Margareta Gosebruch von Liechtenstern on 7 March 1910.
 He worked for a